radiantearth/stac-spec/item-spec/item-spec.md

 #### id

-It is important that an Item identifier is unique within a collection, and that the [Collection identifier](../collection-spec/collection-spec.md#id) in turn is unique globally.
+It is important that an Item identifier is unique within a Collection, and that the [Collection identifier](../collection-spec/collection-spec.md#id) in turn is unique globally.
 Then the two can be combined to give a globally unique identifier.
-Items are *[strongly recommended](#collections)* to have collections, and not having one makes it more difficult to be used in the wider STAC ecosystem.
+Items are *[strongly recommended](#collections)* to have Collections, and not having one makes it more difficult to be used in the wider STAC ecosystem.
 If an Item does not have a Collection, then the Item identifier should be unique within its root Catalog.

 As most geospatial assets are already uniquely defined by some